 Andy Teuber, 52, former head of the Alaska Native Tribal Health Consortium, left Anchorage about 2 p.m.
-Tuesday in a black and white Robinson R66 helicopter, traveling to Kodiak Island, the Coast Guard said in a statement.
+Tuesday in a Robinson R66 helicopter enroute to Kodiak Island, the Coast Guard said in a statement.

-Family members reported three hour later to the Coast Guard that he had not arrived in Kodiak, about 250 miles (400 kilometers) south of Anchorage.
+The Coast Guard was contacted about three hours later by family when he didn't arrive in Kodiak, about 250 miles (400 kilometers) south of Anchorage.

 However, his former assistant described a pattern of abusive behavior, harassment and coerced sexual counters by Teuber in a three-page letter to consortium officials that was obtained by the Anchorage Daily News and ProPublica.
 She resigned the same day.